pragma-/pbot/doc/QuickStart.md

 #### Recommended settings for IRC Networks

 ##### Libera.Chat
-The default settings are tailored for the Libera.Chat IRC network.
+The default settings are tailored for an insecure connection to the Libera.Chat IRC network.
+To make the connection secure, set `irc.ssl` to `1`.
+This will enable SSL/TLS encryption.
+You may optionally set `irc.ssl_ca_path` or `irc.ssl_ca_file` if necessary.
+Be sure to set `irc.port` to `6697` for the secure port.

 It is strongly recommended that you register an account with NickServ and to enable SASL authentication.
 Register your channels with ChanServ.
 You may request a host cloak from Libera staff.
-This  will protect your nickname, IP address and channels.
+This will protect your nickname, channels and IP address.

 Once you register with NickServ, it is strongly recommended to enable `irc.sasl`.
 If you choose not to use IRCv3 SASL authentication, then it is recommended to set these options: